course-details-portlet

 The student

-• has didactic competence that enables mathematics teaching via a modeling perspective,
+• has didactic competence that enables mathematics teaching via a modelling perspective,

-• has didactic competence that makes it possible to distinguish between modeling as a goal for teaching and as a method for teaching,
+• has didactic competence that makes it possible to distinguish between modelling as a goal for teaching and as a method for teaching,

-• has didactic competence that enables the design and implementation of teaching where ICT-based modeling is central.
+• has didactic competence that enables the design and implementation of teaching where ICT-based modelling is central.

 Learning methods and activities